chef/automate/components/automate-chef-io/content/docs/backup.md

 backup.

 The [configured]({{< ref "backup.md#backup-to-filesystem" >}}) backup directory contains both the timestamp-based directory for the configuration, and the reporting data stored in the `automate-elasticsearch-data` directory.
-You will need to archive both of these directory types in any single-file backups you create.
+You must archive both of these directory types in any single-file backups you create.

 A timestamp-based directory can be distinguished from the `automate-elasticsearch-data` directory by its file name format, such as `20180518010336`.